Soil resilience: Australian context

 In Australia, the above questions are relevant given the strong dependence on the soil, yet the significant degradation of soils over little more than 200 years due to adoption of European styled agriculture.
 This is in the context of the real prospect of climate change, cyclical drought and other degrading affects.

 It is in the interest of humans to sustain soils as this is the essence of our existence: the maintenance of fertile soil is "one of the most vital ecological services the living world performs"; the "mineral and organic contents of soil must be replenished constantly as plants consume soil elements and pass them up the food chain".

 It is claimed by Watson (1992) that the ecosystems of Australia, which have evolved over millennia, have been decimated over the last 200 years.
 Our expectation has been one of ongoing environmental and commercial service, yet the practices applied have been unsustainable and have led to such soil related problems as salinity, acidity, nutrient decline, erosion and structure decline.

 Barrow (1991) claims that despite decades of humans talking of an impending environmental crisis, including the breaking point of our soils' fertility, threats to the environment have continued to grow faster than the willingness to control them.
 Even with good intentions and best farming practices, still we are caught out by drought and wet periods, which cause unsustainable degradation.

 The pressure that we impose on the soil in terms of biosphere (direct human impacts included) and climate constitute environmental change – the rate of this change compared to other changes over pedological time constitutes a shock.
 The resilience of the soil is limited by the rate and extent of change we impose compared with the time that soil requires to recover.

-Conclusion

-Soils are resilient to environmental changes and shocks – that is, they will recover from or adjust to change if sufficient 'pedological' time is allowed.
-The soil management practices that have been applied by humans in a short time frame are unsustainable – a declining soil health threatens human livelihood.
-The resilience of the soil in terms of human expectations and time frames will depend on its ability to recover to an equilibrium state once improved practices have been extensively applied.